codecues/aimanager/_posts/2026-01-10-Blackwell.md

 C. "Mission Control": Reducing "Time-to-Value"
 A common nightmare is a customer buying a product but being unable to use it.
 Large clusters often took 3–6 months to set up.

-NVIDIA PMs realized that their biggest competitor wasn't AMD; it was complexity.
+NVIDIA realized that their biggest competitor wasn't AMD; it was complexity.
 If it takes 6 months to set up a cluster, that’s 6 months of lost revenue for the customer.

 The Feature: They launched NVIDIA Mission Control.
 It’s a "single pane of glass" that automates the deployment of thousands of B300s.